 *All PE lessons and clubs are fully inclusive to all children

 *Children have been supported to attend the different festivals and competitions where needs may have previous prevented them from doing so.

 *Upskilling HLTA into potential leadership of subject

 This year, Wormegay achieved the gold school games mark.

 This coming academic year, the funding will be used to support:

-All children within Yr6 achieved the curriculum goals of being able to swim 25m and perform safe, self-rescue techniques.
+All children within Yr6 achieved the curriculum goals of being able to swim 25m, using a range of strokes effectively and perform safe, self-rescue techniques.